awsdocs/amazon-efs-user-guide/doc_source/access-control-managing-permissions.md

 ### Example 2: Allow a User to Perform All Amazon EFS Actions<a name="access-policy-example-allow-perform-all-actions"></a>

-The following permissions policy uses a wild card character \(`"elasticfilesystem:*"`\) to allow all Amazon EFS actions in the `us-west-2` region\.
+The following permissions policy uses a wild card character \(`"elasticfilesystem:*"`\) to allow all Amazon EFS actions in the `us-west-2` Region\.
 Because some of the Amazon EFS actions also require permissions for Amazon EC2 actions, the policy also grants permissions for all those actions\.

 ```
 {